Keystone State Games are back in Luzerne County

 “Oh, I like hitting the other players out.
 And I like to win.
-I’m very competitive,” said bocce player, Tony Russo
+I’m very competitive,” bocce player Tony Russo said.

 “We had a great turnout.
-So you know, we’re really excited to be able to bring it to old forge, pizza capital of the world,” says bocce leader Mike Galli, “and we hope this becomes a tradition.”
+So you know, we’re really excited to be able to bring it to Old Forge, pizza capital of the world.
+And we hope this becomes a tradition,” bocce leader Mike Galli said.

 New traditions have been forming since the games started in 1983.